SampleEnvironment/SECoP/protocol/issues/063 enumeration of floating point values.rst

 Decision
 --------

+We keep the existing data type definition.
+We add an additional property ``"influences"`` as described above.

 ..
 DO NOT TOUCH --- following links are automatically updated by issue/makeissuelist.py
 .. _`SECoP Issue 62: naming convention for related parameters`: 062%20naming%20convention%20for%20related%20parameters.rst